abdelrahmanmagdii/java-medicalApp/README.md

 # medicalApp
-An appointment application for doctors/nurses to manage appointments and have a means of communicating with patients This project uses java 1.8, there three java applications within the project, one for each type of user (Nurse/Doctors, Patients, IT) with each application having different functionalities, and ultimately all working in sync.
+An appointment application for doctors/nurses to manage appointments and have a means of communicating with patients This project uses java 1.8, there are three java applications within the project, one for each type of user (Nurse/Doctors, Patients, IT) with each application having different functionalities, and ultimately all working in sync.
 The backend is handled using MySQL

 Patients can request appointments and send message requests.